saivineeths/QmlComponents/README.md

       [QDoc Configuration file](https://doc.qt.io/qt-6/21-0-qdoc-configuration.html) is to tell QDoc where to find the source files that contain the QDoc comments.
 An example of qdocconf file can be found in [minimum.qdocconf](https://doc.qt.io/qt-6/21-1-minimum-qdocconf.html).

       Once the qdocconf file is created it has to be placed inside the directory "qdoc" inside the project folder.

-       ```Note: "config.qdocconf," located in the qdoc directory, contains the static commands that make up a qdocconf file.
-Rename the file with project name to your project name after copying the qdoc directory to your project.
-Change the commands in the project file so that they correspond to your project.```

   - **Step 3 - <ins>Running commands for the generation of Documentation files.</ins>**

       The pathname to your configuration file is passed to QDoc tool.
 QDoc tool can be found in the installation directory of QT in your local computer.